Skip to content

 What Is an Altcoin?
 A Beginner-Friendly Guide to “Everything That Isn’t Bitcoin”

-Bitcoin started the crypto revolution, but it was just the start.
-Since Bitcoin appeared, thousands of new cryptocurrencies have launched.
-Each one tries to solve a different problem, reach new users, or test new technology and ideas.
+Bitcoin started the crypto revolution, but it was just the first step.
+Since then, thousands of new cryptocurrencies have appeared.
+Each one tries to solve different problems, reach new people, or test new ideas.
 These are called “alternative coins,” or altcoins.

-Altcoins can vary widely.
-Some work as programmable money for decentralized apps, others try to keep a steady price for payments, and some mainly bring online communities together.
-Learning what altcoins are and what they do is a quick way to boost your crypto knowledge.
+Altcoins come in many types.
+Some work as programmable money for apps, others try to keep a stable price for payments, and some focus on building online communities.
+Learning about altcoins and how they work is a good way to boost your crypto knowledge.

 Altcoin means “alternative coin.”
-In simple terms, it refers to any cryptocurrency other than Bitcoin.
-Some people make an exception for Ethereum because it is so large and important, but usually, “altcoins” cover everything except BTC.
+In simple terms, it refers to any cryptocurrency that is not Bitcoin.
+Some people don’t count Ethereum because it’s so large and important, but usually, “altcoins” means everything except BTC.

 Why do altcoins exist?

-Altcoins came about because developers and communities wanted to do things that Bitcoin could not do or would require big changes to support.
-There are a few main reasons why altcoins are created:
+Altcoins were made because developers and communities wanted to do things that Bitcoin couldn’t, or would need big changes to support.
+Here are some main reasons why altcoins exist:

 1) New functionality beyond payments

 Bitcoin was designed to be reliable, decentralized digital money.
-Many altcoins try to expand crypto into other areas, such as smart contracts, decentralized finance (DeFi), NFTs, gaming, identity tools, or turning real-world assets into tokens.
+Many altcoins go further by adding features like smart contracts, DeFi, NFTs, gaming, identity tools, or turning real-world assets into tokens.

 2) Different technical trade-offs